adobe/spectrum-css/.github/ISSUE_TEMPLATE/--bug-report.md

 ---
-name: "\U0001F41BBug report"
+name: "🐛 Bug report"
-about: Create a report to help us improve
+about: Report a problem with Spectrum CSS
 title: ''
 labels: bug
 assignees: ''